cindy-fang/Inventory-Tracker/README.md

 6. Enter npm start
 7. Open localhost:3000 on the virtual browser
 8. Log in with credentials: username = user, password = 12345
+9. Please open in new tab to fully access the web app

 Usage: